 - References and background checks — Be sure to check the references and perform a background check of all potential caregivers.
 Be sure they’re capable of all the tasks you’ll ask of them and refer to other families whose children they’ve cared for if they would recommend them as a babysitter for your child.

 - Ask them why they’re caregivers — Asking unique questions during the interviewing process will also help you decide who is going to be a good fit.
 You need to know more than just their availability and experience — you need to know that they are passionate about children and care about looking after them.

 - Observe how they interact with your child — A trial-run isn’t a bad idea to make sure a caregiver is a good fit for your child.
 It will give you the opportunity to observe how they interact with your children.
 Are they a good teacher?
 Do they play well with your child?
 Do they discipline appropriately?
 And, most importantly, are they aware of potential dangers to keep your child away from?

 - Trust your instincts — Trust your gut regardless of how they perform in front of you.
 This applies to more than just babysitters, but to friends and family members as well.
 If you suspect your child is being neglected while in the care of someone else, don’t hesitate to relieve them of their duties.

 If your child has sustained a personal injury while in the care of someone else, Keller, Woods & Thompson, P.A. has helped Minnesota and western Wisconsin families find justice.

-What Makes A Good Daycare?
+What Makes A Good Daycare in Minneapolis?

 When choosing a daycare, whether at a public center or in someone’s home, it’s important to make sure all caregivers are licensed and the facility is able to accommodate your child’s specific needs as well as your schedule.
 In order to prevent personal injury, there are some safety precautions that daycares should take to keep children safe.